 Human Resource Management Practices (HRMP) are those practices which an organization creates for enrolling, selecting, retaining and securing most able and potential candidates with the possibility for running its operations effectively.
 The organizations which are incapable to keep creative and innovative capacities in their work force, they obsolete with the time and are thrown out of the competition by their rivalries.
-In the literature, the connection between Human Resource Management Practices (HRMP) and innovation is twofold, i.e., Human Resource Management Practices (HRMP) can encourage innovative capacities of employees and simultaneously the inventive capacity of workers can likewise, up somewhat, create between Human Resource Management Practices (HRMP) of the organizations.
+In the literature, the connection between Human Resource Management Practices (HRMP) and innovation is twofold, i.e., Human Resource Management Practices (HRMP) can encourage innovative capacities of employees and simultaneously, the inventive capacity of workers can likewise, up somewhat, create between Human Resource Management Practices (HRMP) of the organizations.

-Various factors moderate the relationship between Human Resource Management Practices (HRMP) and innovation, for example, knowledge management (Mario and Donate, 2014), Knowledge (Alvaro, 2009), style of leadership, organization technique, structure and culture.
+Various factors moderate the relationship between Human Resource Management Practices (HRMP) and innovation, for example, knowledge management [6], Knowledge [7], style of leadership, organization technique, structure and culture.
 The significance of between Human Resource Management Practices (HRMP) was perceived in 1980s and later on their experimental connection with execution of the organization was established.
 A firm with better Human Resource Management Practices (HRMP) has a larger number of opportunities to get more upper hand than its adversary firms.

 These days, organizations need a workforce with innovative capacities so they can create products and offer assistance according to requests of the business sectors in progressive business environment.
-The basic concern of the organization is to maintain a fit between its contributions to market and what environment directs (Liao, Kickul, and Ma, 2009).
-It is extremist and smart endeavor to present a few varieties in products, assistance, administrations or measures or in organization (Leede and Looise, 2005).
+The basic concern of the organization is to maintain a fit between its contributions to market and what environment directs [8].
+It is extremist and smart endeavor to present a few varieties in products, assistance, administrations or measures or in organization [9].

 Innovative capacity is significant in building and bringing unused products and services.
 In literature, innovation has been portrayed by a several distinctive ways.
-Thompson (1965) has characterized innovation as the generation of the thoughts and considerations, acknowledgment of thoughts and afterward execution of thoughts effectively.
-Every segment of this definition requires innovative capacity for example generation of ground breaking thoughts requires critical thinking and thoroughly considering out of box.
+Thompson has characterized innovation as the generation of the thoughts and considerations, acknowledgment of thoughts and afterward execution of thoughts effectively [10].
+Every segment of this definition requires innovative capacity, for example, generation of ground breaking thoughts requires critical thinking and thoroughly considering out of box.
 Thought acknowledgment requires total difference in attitude in light of the fact that there might be opposition from the employees and usage requires improvement of new abilities and change in general environment.
-Subsequently, innovation must be actualized over the organization not on step by step premise.
-Innovation executed step by step premise may lose its viability on the grounds that viewpoints of organization may not work in a coherent way with measurement of the organization which is influenced by change.
-As Scarbrough (2003) features, if innovation is the crossing point of two streams; the progression of knowledge and the progression of individuals (Starbuck, 1992), at that point HRM will assume a basic part in molding and aligning these two streams.
+Subsequently, innovation must be actualized over the organization not on step-by-step premise.
+Innovation executed step-by-step premise may lose its viability on the grounds that viewpoints of organization may not work in a coherent way with measurement of the organization which is influenced by change.
+As Scarbrough features [11], if innovation is the crossing point of two streams; the progression of knowledge and the progression of individuals, at that point HRM will assume a basic part in molding and aligning these two streams [12].

-Essentially, entrepreneurship has been distinguished as the process toward making new thing of esteem worth by dedicating the fundamental time and exertion, accompanied with monetary, psychic, and social risks and receiving the subsequent awards of financial and individual fulfillment and freedom.
-(Hisrich, 2005) This process empowers the business in making an incentive by recognizing market openings and making unique combination of assets to seek after those opportunities (Jacobson, 1997).
+Essentially, entrepreneurship has been distinguished as the process toward making new thing of esteem worth by dedicating the fundamental time and exertion, accompanied with monetary, psychic, and social risks and receiving the subsequent awards of financial and individual fulfillment and freedom (Hisrich, 2002) [13].
+This process empowers the business in making an incentive by recognizing market openings and making unique combination of assets to seek after those opportunities.
 These submissions hint that for organizations to outlive various challenging commerce thistles, there is a convincing need to add-on the human resource (HR) in supporting the rise and development of business in the association to achieve significant business results.